Fuzzy Black Holes from Mass Generation in Matrix Compactification: BFSS with Mixed Boundary Conditions

 \section{BFSS with Mixed Boundary Conditions}

 In this section, we consider a class of mixed boundary conditions for fermions which give rise to an effective theory with intermediate qualitative features.
-Namely, we will show that we can obtain a zero-mode effective theory where half the fermions are quenched, the remaining half being still present, and a mass term is generated.
+We will show that we can obtain a zero-mode effective theory where half the fermions are quenched, the remaining half being still present, and a mass term is generated.

-In contrast to the IKKT case treated above, we will show that BFSS theory admits a class of mixed boundary conditions which preserves supersymmetry at one loop.
+In contrast to the IKKT case treated above, we will show that BFSS theory admits a class of mixed boundary conditions which preserves the divergence cancellation at one loop.
 As a consequence, the effective action is finite and does not require renormalisation.
 Most importantly, we will show that it features both a symmetry-breaking mass term and fermionic fields.

 We consider the decomposition of sixteen-component fermionic degrees of freedom introduced in \cite{Kim2003}, which we review here.
 We choose the $\Gamma^I$ matrices, $I=1,...,9$, to be decomposed such that